eBay/tsv-utils/docs/TipsAndTricks.md

 $ grep 1850 ngram_*.tsv | tsv-filter --str-eq 2:1850
 ```

-This took 37 seconds. `grep` and `tsv-filter` run in parallel, and `tsv-filter` keeps up easily as it is processing fewer records.
+This took 37 seconds, same as `grep` by itself. `grep` and `tsv-filter` run in parallel, and `tsv-filter` keeps up easily as it is processing fewer records.

 The above example can be done entirely in `grep` by using regular expressions, but it's easy to get wrong and actually slower due to the regular expression use.
 For example (syntax may be different in your environment):
 ```